ablakely/TeleServ/README.md

 TeleServ is a telegram bot which links to an IRC network as an IRC server, this allows Telegram users to appear as IRC users instead of relaying all messages through a single IRC user.
-It also acts as a [bouncer](https://en.wikipedia.org/wiki/ZNC)
+It also acts as a [bouncer](https://en.wikipedia.org/wiki/ZNC) by allowing users to have a constant connection to IRC.

 ## What IRCds are supported?
 TeleServ should work with any IRCd that uses TS6 for it's linking protocol, it has been tested on: